 The destructive reentry happened exactly as planned over an uninhabited area of the south Pacific, about 2500 km east of New Zealand, 6000 km west of Chile and 2500 km south of French Polynesia.

 "The mission of ATV-2 has been very smooth and we have encountered during these four months only very minor issues that were quickly taken care of by our teams," said Nico Dettmann, Head of ESA’s ATV Programme.

 "ATV has shown again its capabilities in servicing the Station and we are looking forward to the next, Edoardo Amaldi, which will be shipped to Kourou in August for launch in early 2012."

 "We broke many records with ATV-2," continued Alberto Novelli, Head of ESA’s ATV Mission Operations.

 "Not only was this the heaviest payload ever launched by ESA and the Ariane 5 rocket, but the ATV’s engines also achieved the biggest boost for human spaceflight since the Apollo missions to the Moon: we raised the Space Station’s orbit by more than 40 kilometres."

 Reentry being analysed

 ATV’s last moments were recorded by a prototype ‘black box’ provided by the US Center for Orbital and Reentry Debris Studies.
 A similar recorder was carried by Japan’s HTV-2 ferry during its reentry on 28 March.

 The small device collected information on acceleration, roll, pitch and yaw rates, temperatures and GPS coordinates.

-It was then left to descend on its own, protected by its own heatshield, and transmit the stored data via the Iridium satphone system.
+It was then left to decend on its own, protected by its own heatshield, and transmit the stored data via the Iridium satphone system.